icon-project/community/guidelines/technical/software-development-guidelines.md

 ## Source code branching

 Projects should adhere to a well-formed source code branching pattern.
-Projects should pull request submission, review, and approval process should be explicitly stated somewhere in the project, such as the CONTRIBUTING.md file.
+Projects should explicitly state their pull request submission, review, and approval process somewhere in the project, such as the CONTRIBUTING.md file.

 We recommend using [Feature Branching](https://martinfowler.com/bliki/FeatureBranch.html).
 In this pattern, developers should follow these steps when branching:
 1. Create a new Git issue when there is a feature or fix to be written that clearly defines what is needed and why.
 The Git issue is appropriately labeled, assigned, and given a milestone.